speechbrain/speechbrain/README.md

 - **Scale Up:** We aim to provide comprehensive recipes and technologies for training massive models on extensive datasets.

 - **Scale Down:** While scaling up delivers unprecedented performance, we recognize the challenges of deploying large models in production scenarios.
 We are focusing on real-time, streamable, and small-footprint Conversational AI.

+- **Multimodal Large Language Models**: We envision a future where a single foundation model can handle a wide range of text, speech, and audio tasks.
+Our core team is focused on enabling the training of advanced multimodal LLMs.

 #
 # 🤝 Contributing